-Ivan: Benoit Coeure’s worldview seems to be shortsighted.
+Ivan: Benoit Coeure's worldview seems to be shortsighted.
 Stablecoins stand to empower decentralized mediums of exchange and enable faster adoption of blockchain technologies.
-This would drive economic growth around the world, including Europe, which is positioned exceptionally well to benefit from that growth.
+This would drive economic growth around the world, including Europe!

 Ivan: It remains to be seen whether Libra coin would be widely adopted.
-I would personally never bet against Mark Zuckerberg as he has proven to be incredibly industrious and effective in the past.
-There are architectural questions that remain to be answered about Libra’s decentralization, which raises red flags for a large portion of the blockchain community, but it’s an interesting experience nonetheless.
+I would personally never bet against Mark Zuckerberg.
+He has proven to be incredibly industrious and effective in the past.
+There are many architectural questions about Libra's decentralization.
+This raises red flags for a large portion of the blockchain community, but it's an interesting experience nonetheless.
 It would be great if regulatory leaders were less prejudiced.

 AtoZ: Do you think Stablecoin can ease global payments?
 If Yes, Why?